-Mr. Wright is a former director of Tuscany International Drilling Inc. (from 2008 - 2014), which had its plan of reorganization under Chapter 11 of the United States Bankruptcy Code approved on May 19, 2014.
-Mr. Wright is also a former director of Jaguar Resources Inc. (Jaguar) which was subject to a CTO issued by the Alberta Securities Commission on May 6, 2015 and the British Columbia Securities Commission on May 8, 2015, for failure to file its annual audited financial statements, annual management discussion and analysis and certification of the annual filings for the year ended December 31, 2014.
+Mr. Wright is a former director of Jaguar Resources Inc. (Jaguar) which was subject to a CTO issued by the Alberta Securities Commission on May 6, 2015 and the British Columbia Securities Commission on May 8, 2015, for failure to file its annual audited financial statements, annual management discussion and analysis and certification of the annual filings for the year ended December 31, 2014.
 During the term of the CTO Jaguar issued securities in contravention of the CTO, namely it issued promissory notes to four sophisticated individuals familiar with Jaguar's business in exchange for loans made by such individuals for the purposes of providing Jaguar with working capital to complete the prescribed regulatory filings and seek revocation of the CTO.
 Mr. Wright has also been a director of Fire and Flower Holdings Corp.
 (Fire & Flower) since January 2018.
 On June 6, 2023, Fire & Flower announced that it and its subsidiaries, Fire & Flower Inc., 13318184 Canada Inc., 11180703 Canada Inc., 10926671 Canada Ltd., Friendly Stranger Holdings Corp., Pineapple Express Delivery Inc. and Hifyre Inc., had received an order for creditor protection from the Ontario Superior court of Justice under the Companies' Creditors Arrangement Act.
 Pursuant to such order, Fire & Flower implemented a sale and investment solicitation process and announced on August 17, 2023 that a virtual auction had been held with 2759054 Ontario Inc., operating as FIKA Cannabis, the successful bidder.
 Fire & Flower and FIKA Cannabis entered into a subscription agreement on August 17, 2023.
 The subscription agreement received court approval on August 29, 2023.